 Subtype: Key field cannot be created.
 Methods and attributes can be created.

-Interface: Interface is a combination of Attributes, Methods and Events, to reduce the redundancy in definition.
+Interface: Interface is a combination of Attributes, Methods, and Events, to reduce the redundancy in the definition.

 IFSAP: Common interface for all BOs.
-It has following methods
+It has the following methods

 Method: Existence Check